zalenix/portaldocs/portal-sdk/generated/top-extensions-resource-browse.md

     For more information about display names for resources, see [portalfx-browse-migration.md#migration-process](portalfx-browse-migration.md#migration-process).

     **NOTE**:  Do not use words like "profiles" to describe a resource.
-For more information about reserved words, see [Read in the SDK](Read in the SDK).
+For more information about reserved words, see [https://docs.microsoft.com/en-us/dotnet/api/overview/azure/?view=azure-dotnet](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/?view=azure-dotnet).

 * Toolbar